History of the Network

 Afrikan Sarvi – Horn of Africa Journal was an electronic journal published until 2016.
 The journal focused on issues related to development in Somalia, Djibouti, Eritrea, Ethiopia, Sudan and South Sudan.

 It was published by the Finnish Somalia Network.
 The articles and other materials are based both on research and practical work.
-The Journal is trilingual (Finnish, Swedish, English) and it was issued twice a year until the Finnish government cuts to global education funding forced the Network to stop publishing.
+The Journal is trilingual (Finnish, Swedish, English) and it was issued twice a year.